Lao Skyway: History

-Lao Air was established on 24 January 2002, as a helicopter charter service company.
+Lao Air was established on 24 January 2002, as a helicopter and aircraft charter service company.
 On 8 December 2003, the airline signed a lease-to-purchase agreement with Lane Xang Minerals Limited Company for the lease of a Cessna Grand Caravan to use on its charter services.
 The agreement signaled the start of its fixed-wing operation.
 On 7 October 2005, a second leased Cessna Grand Caravan was added to its fleet.

 On 14 April 2007, its regular scheduled services began using the Cessna Grand Caravan.

-In April 2014 the company utilized larger passenger aircraft in order to serve the domestic airline market.
+Lao Air rebranded as Lao Skyway in late 2013.
+In April 2014 the company began using larger passenger aircraft on its scheduled routes.
+As of 2023, the airline is owned by Lao Skyway Group.